Monoid Embeddings of Symmetric Varieties: Preliminaries

 If $\varepsilon_i$ (for $i=1,\dots, n$) denotes the standard $i$-th coordinate function on $\mbf{T}$, then $\{ \varepsilon_1,\dots, \varepsilon_n \}$ is a basis for $\mbf{E}$, and $E$ is spanned by the restrictions $\varepsilon_i |_T$, $i=1,\dots, n$.
 Let $\chi \in X(T)$ denote the restriction of the character whose $n$-th power is the determinant on $\mt{GL}(V)$.
 Stated differently in additive notation, $\chi$ is the restriction to $T$ of the rational character $\frac{1}{n}(\varepsilon_1+\cdots + \varepsilon_n)$.
 We denote $\varepsilon_i |_T$ by $\chi_i$ and set

 If $K$ is an arbitrary group, then the center of $K$ is customarily denoted by $Z(K)$.
-In our case, since $Z(G)= \mbf{k}^*\cdot Z(G_0)$, the character group of $Z(G)$ is generated by one element, which is $\chi$.
+In our case, since $Z(G)= \C^*\cdot Z(G_0)$, the character group of $Z(G)$ is generated by one element, which is $\chi$.
 Thus, $E = \R \chi \oplus E_0$.
 In fact, $\chi$ vanishes on $T_0$.
 It follows from these observations that \begin{enumerate} \item $\{ \widetilde{\chi}_1,\dots, \widetilde{\chi}_{n-1},\chi\}$ spans $E$; \item if $x\in T$ lies in $T_0\subset T$, then $\widetilde{\chi}_i|_{T_0} (x) = \chi_i (x)$; \item $\{\widetilde{\chi}_1,\dots, \widetilde{\chi}_{n-1}\}$ spans $E_0$. \end{enumerate}

-In this paper, we are interested in the J-irreducible monoids that come from a faithful representation. \begin{Definition} Let $(\rho_0,V)$ be an irreducible representation of $G_0$.
-The {\em J-irreducible monoid associated with $(\rho_0,V)$} is the affine variety $\overline{\mbf{k}^*\cdot \rho_0(G_0)}$ together with its monoid structure induced from $\mt{End}(V)$. \end{Definition} \begin{Remark} The definition of a J-irreducible monoid which is given at the end of Section~\ref{SS:background} agrees with Definition~\ref{D:J-irreducible}, see Lemma 7.8 of \cite{Renner05}. \end{Remark}
+In this paper, we are interested in the $J$-irreducible monoids that come from a faithful representation. \begin{Definition} Let $(\rho_0,V)$ be a faithful, irreducible representation of $G_0$.
+The {\em $J$-irreducible monoid associated with $(\rho_0,V)$} is the affine variety $\overline{\C^*\cdot \rho_0(G_0)}$ together with its monoid structure induced from $\mt{End}(V)$. \end{Definition} \begin{Remark} The definition of a $J$-irreducible monoid which is given at the end of Section~\ref{SS:background} agrees with Definition~\ref{D:$J$-irreducible }, see Lemma 7.8 of \cite{Renner05}. \end{Remark}

-The representation $(\rho_0,V)$ of $G_0$ gives a family of representations for $G$: For each natural number $k\in \N$, there is a representation defined by the action
+The representation $(\rho_0,V)$ of $G_0$ gives a representations for $G$ by the following action:

-where $z\in \mbf{k}^*$, $g\in G_0$, and $v\in V$.
+where $z\in \C^*$, $g\in G_0$, and $v\in V$.
 Another such simple but useful observation is that, since $G_0 \stackrel{\rho_0}{\cong} (G,G)$, the Weyl group $W$ of $(G_0,T_0)$ is isomorphic to that of the pair $(G,T)$.